- Health data strategy

 Data science application examples in healthcare

-For example, Google is developing an AI system that helps predict breast cancer in its earlier stages.
+For example, Google is developing an AI system that helps predict breast malignancies in their earlier stages.
 According to an international study, published by Nature, there was a 5.7% and 1.2% (USA and UK) reduction in false positive results and 9.4% and 2.7% reduction in false negatives.

 Thanks to machine learning, predictive analytics, and process redesign, The University of Kansas Health System reduced their readmission rates by 50% (Springboard).
 Awake Labs, a Canadian startup, is tracking data on children with autism and helps inform parents before the meltdown starts (Analytics Vidhya).